Vansh-Gokhale/vote_web3/README.md

-Got it!
-Here's your updated **`README.md`** without the full smart contract code section — clean and professional:

----

 ## 🗳️ vote_web3 — Decentralized Voting Platform on Educhain

 > Secure, transparent, and tamper-proof voting system powered by Ethereum smart contracts and Educhain.